-ROCKWALL, TX (June 17, 2026) — The Rockwall County Library will host a powerful and moving art exhibit this fall featuring the work of Holocaust survivor and artist Sofia Davidson.
-The exhibit will be on display from Aug.
+ROCKWALL, TX (June 22, 2026) — The Rockwall County Library will host a powerful and moving art exhibit this fall featuring the work of Holocaust survivor and artist Sofia Davidson.
+On display from Aug.
 13 through Oct.
-14, 2026, offering the community an opportunity to experience a unique visual narrative of life before, during, and after the Holocaust.
+14, 2026, the exhibit offers visitors a unique visual journey through life before, during, and after the Holocaust.

-The collection, presented in partnership with the Texas Holocaust, Genocide, and Antisemitism Advisory Commission, showcases paintings created by Davidson, a Polish Jewish artist who survived World War II after fleeing Poland and spending years in hiding and as a refugee with her family.
+Presented in partnership with the Texas Holocaust, Genocide, and Antisemitism Advisory Commission, the collection features paintings by Davidson, a Polish Jewish artist who survived World War II after fleeing Poland and spending years in hiding and as a refugee with her family.

-According to organizers, Davidson’s artwork provides a deeply personal perspective on the Holocaust and its lasting impact on survivors.
-Her paintings portray the realities of Jewish life before the war, the hardships and trauma experienced during the Holocaust, and the challenges of rebuilding life afterward.
-The collection has been described as capturing the “quiet trauma” carried by many survivors and their families long after the war ended.
+Davidson’s artwork provides a deeply personal perspective on the Holocaust and its lasting impact on survivors.
+Her paintings depict Jewish life before the war, the hardships and trauma endured during the Holocaust, and the challenges of rebuilding life in its aftermath.
+Together, the works offer a powerful reflection on resilience, memory, and the enduring human impact of one of history’s darkest chapters.

 Community Invited to Attend Exhibit Opening

-To mark the opening of the exhibit, the Rockwall County Library will host a special art reception and presentation from 6 to 8 p.m.
+To mark the opening of the exhibit, the Rockwall County Library will host a special reception and presentation from 6 to 8 p.m.
 Thursday, Aug.
-13. Community members are invited to attend, learn more about Davidson’s story, and explore the collection.
+13.

 “We are honored to bring this important exhibit to Rockwall County,” said Tenille Miller, Children’s Librarian at Rockwall County Library.
 “The artwork offers a powerful opportunity for reflection, education, and remembrance while helping preserve the stories of those who lived through one of history’s darkest chapters.”

-Residents are encouraged to visit the exhibit during its two-month stay and take time to reflect on the lessons of history through Davidson’s extraordinary artwork.
+Community members are invited to learn more about Davidson’s story and explore the collection during the opening reception.
+Residents are also encouraged to visit the exhibit throughout its two-month stay and reflect on the lessons of history through Davidson’s extraordinary artwork.

 For more information about Sofia Davidson and her collection, visit sofiadavidsoncollection.org.